rasitayaz/flutter-pie-menu/README.md

 ),
 ```

+Then wrap your page (or any other desired widget for drawing pie buttons and a background overlay) with `PieCanvas` widget.

 > 💡 Note that you can only use the `PieMenu` within the sub-hierarchy of a `PieCanvas` widget.

-Wrap your page (or any other desired widget for drawing pie buttons and a background overlay) with `PieCanvas` widget.

 For instance, if you want the menu to be displayed at the forefront, you can wrap your `Scaffold` with a `PieCanvas` like following: